 We went down from the other side of the temple and landed to a forest like area which directed us to the next site, Phimeanakas.

 Phimeanakas means celestial temple in Khmer.
 It was built at the end of the 10th century as a Hindu Temple in a shape of three level pyramid with a tower on top of it.

 Me and my friend was only able to pass by this temple.
 We didn’t bother to get closer to this temple to any further extent as we were already dead-tired.
 Temple hopping, eh!

 By this time, we didn’t know which way to go.
-We just moved forward and followed some of the tourists.
+We just followed some of the tourists.
 We were able to pass by some noticeable structures like the Terrace of the Elephants and Terrace of the Lepper King but again we didn’t bother to get closer to these structures anymore; though I was able to capture some snapshots.

 Me and my friend continued our walk until we got to the parking area where we assumed our tuktuk drivers are there waiting for us.
 Luckily, our intuition was right.
 Our drivers were there waiting for us.
 Because we were so tired, we didn’t know anymore how to get in touch with our other friends who were patiently waiting for us at the Baphuon entrance area.
 We don’t want to walk back to that area anymore.
 Well good thing, my friend has an active roaming that time so we just sent a message to our friend assuming that our friend will be able to read it.

 We asked one of the tuktuk drivers to get to Baphuon so to fetch our other friends.
 A little later, he went back along with our friends.
 We then left the area and hopped into the next temple.